psharm8/CarND-Vehicle-Detection/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The first thing that comes to mind about this implementation is the time it takes to process each frame.
-It is no where near real-time and can not be used for vehicle detection for self driving cars in its current form.
+It is nowhere near real-time and cannot be used for vehicle detection for self-driving cars in its current form.
 There are potential places where multithreading or even GPU compute (like CUDA or OpenCL) can be utilized to extract the feature vectors efficiently.

 Furthermore, at about 41 seconds in, the video has a spot on the left with a tree shadow which I could not manage to exclude as a false positive without affecting the true detections.
-I believe that can be fixed with more robust training data or using deep-learning concepts as in traffic sign classifier which definitely outperformed car detection using Linear SVM.
+I believe that can be fixed with more robust training data or using deep-learning concepts as in traffic sign classifier which outperformed car detection using Linear SVM.

-Another potential pitfall would be a steep up-hill drive where the cars may appear on the upper half of thr frame.
+Another potential pitfall would be a steep up-hill drive where the cars may appear on the upper half of the frame.
 This means, increasing the search space and in-turn increasing the detection time.